 223 American Capitalism and Social Justice

 This course introduces students to the practice of Political Economy, which engages in a critical examination of the economic and social underpinnings of a capitalist society and their political and cultural effects.
 The course will analyze the U.S. economy within a global context and examine such issues as the social relations of production and distribution, markets, the labor process, cycles of growth and accumulation, and economic crises.
 Attention will be given to asymmetries of power and influence in government, media, and other institutions that shape American culture.
 Questions of the sustainability of capitalism and the viability of alternatives that could improve social and economic justice will be discussed.

 Prerequisite: One course in ECON, AMST or SOCI.

 This course introduces the basic economic techniques used in the analysis of public policy and applies these techniques to a variety of social problems and policies.
 The economic techniques taught include the analysis of market failure, benefit-cost analysis, and economic impact analysis.
 Applied topics vary, but are likely to include education and job training, public assistance, transportation policy, and environmental protection.

 Prerequisite: 111 or permission of the instructor.
-This course fulfills the DIV II social sciences distribution requirement and QR graduation requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement and QR graduation requirement.

 236 Issues in Developing Economics